 The Month my Head Almost Exploded

 It has been a while since I last posted.
 There have been thousands of little Energizer Bunnies running infinite laps around my mind, reflected in the ocean of papers and dirty clothes that conceal my bedroom floor.
-The past month and a bit has been a complete rollercoaster of life milestones (finishing school, getting my drivers licence, Year 12 formal, Final Exams...) and important life lessons, some of which were definitely learnt the hard way!
-With one exam left, I'm taking a moment to pause and reflect on what this chaotic season has brought to the surface and what lessons I have learnt through facing life as it is lived.
-Here are a few quick thoughts on changes I am trying to make personally to get through the times in life when I feel like there is too much going on for me to handle.
+The past month and a bit has been a complete rollercoaster of life milestones (finishing school, getting my drivers license, Year 12 formal, Final Exams...) and important life lessons, some of which were definitely learned the hard way!
+With one exam left, I'm taking a moment to pause and reflect on what this chaotic season has brought to the surface and what lessons I have learned through facing life as it is lived.
+Here are a few quick thoughts on changes I am trying to make personally to get through the times in life when I feel like there is too much going on for me to handle:

 PROCRASTINATING WON'T MAKE ANYTHING HAPPEN

 Anyone who knows me well enough knows that time management has to be one of my biggest weaknesses.
-During my final exams I spent more time surfing social media and cooking up five course meals than I actually did studying and as a result I got super stressed on the day before my exams because I didn't know the course content.
+During my final exams I spent more time surfing social media and cooking up five-course meals than I actually did studying and as a result, I got super stressed on the day before my exams because I didn't know the course content.
 I'm not alone either, the desire to procrastinate is deeply embedded in human nature.
-Whilst the wandering of the mind is vital in the creative process, when you are trying to memorise facts from a history text book, thoughts about colour coding your wardrobe or bush walking tracks in the blue mountains aren't going to benefit your results at all.
+Whilst the wandering of the mind is vital in the creative process, when you are trying to memorise facts from a history textbook, thoughts about colour coding your wardrobe or bushwalking tracks in the blue mountains aren't going to benefit your results at all.
 When I found myself unnecessarily scrolling through pages of tweets a day out from having three exams over two days, I was so outraged by my own lack of motivation and concentration.
 My mind had slowly wandered off track and the cost of these wanderings was five hours of valuable study time!
 Theoretically, it is pretty simple, less time I spend procrastinating, the more time I will have to balance out doing what I love and doing what needs to be done.
 Practically, it is super challenging but something that I am willing to challenge myself to gradually get better at.